Welcome to the Asian Studies Graduate Program

 You will need a "high assurance" UT EID to register, pay tuition and other fees, access Blackboard for class, etc. Get an upgraded UT EID

-The Graduate Adviser, Dr. Nancy Stalker, will advise new students before they register for classes.
-Advising will be Thursday, August 22.
+The Graduate Adviser, Dr. Joel Brereton, will advise new students before they register for classes.
+Advising will be on August 20-21.

-Registration for new students begins August 23.
+Registration for new students begins August 22.
 After your advising bar has been cleared, you will be able to register during the times listed on your Registration Information Sheet (RIS).
-If you do not register during the New/Re-Admitted Student access period, you can register during the next access period (August 28), but there is a late fee.
-The Academic Calendar for Fall and Spring 2013-14 lists official University dates and deadlines and the Graduate School maintains a list of key dates for graduate students.
+If you do not register during the New/Re-Admitted Student access period, you can register during the next access period, but there is a late fee.
+The Academic Calendar for Fall and Spring lists official University dates and deadlines and the Graduate School maintains a list of key dates for graduate students.